-Sometimes I get bothered by kids’ questions.
-As a children’s pastor I hate this about myself but every once-in-a-while, it’s true.
-I feel like I get questions from children at the worst times.
-Like when I’m on stage in the middle of my lesson, or right before I get a call and have to race across campus, or when I’m already in the middle of answering another child’s question.
+I feel like I get questions at the worst times.
+Like when I’m on stage in the middle of my lesson, or right before I get a call and have to race across campus, or when I’m already in the middle of answering another question.
 I get why doctors’ offices make you take a number.
-It’s never fun, but I get it.

-Recently though, I’ve been looking at kids’ questions in a different way.
-I’m starting to see them as less of an interruption and more as a mentoring moment.
-Less of “that’s just how kids are” and more of how the church should be.
-Less of a distraction and more of why I’m even in children’s ministry to begin with.
+Recently I’ve been looking at questions in a different way.
+I’m starting to see them less as an interruption and more as a mentoring moment.
+Maybe even how church should be.
+Less of a distraction and more of why I’m even in ministry to begin with.

-Last week I came across a post on Thom Schultz’s blog that talked about how we as leaders respond to (or ignore) kids’ questions can impact their lives:
+Last week I came across a post on Thom Schultz’s blog that talked about how our response to people’s questions can impact their lives:

 At a recent Lifetree Cafe event a woman named Ruth told the group about her childhood experience with Sunday School.
 When she was nine years old she had lots of questions about God and the Bible.